-No Spray Register A register managed by Council which lists all successful applications from residents wishing that the road reserve abutting their residence not be spraye with chemicals as part of Council's routine maintenance and weed control programs.
+No Spray Register A register managed by Council which lists all successful applications from residents wishing that the road reserve abutting their residence not be sprayed with chemicals as part of Council's routine maintenance and weed control programs.
 No Spray Zone A zone as determined by Council to be included on the No Spray Register, due to high conservation and environmental value and/or risk.
 Pest control plan A plan detailing how the property occupier intends to control a pest.
 Road Corridor The space between the road edge and property boundary.
-Weed A plant which is either growing in an undesirable location (ie. with or kerb and gutter) or a weed listed in a Federal or State weed ind weed list recognised by the Council.
+Weed A plant which is either growing in an undesirable location (ie. within a footp or kerb and gutter) or a weed listed in a Federal or State weed index, or othe weed list recognised by the Council.